Blog Post

 The SEC’s new rules are a step in the right direction for improving cybersecurity disclosure.
 Cybersecurity is a rapidly developing field and organizations need to take a holistic and technology led approach to manage their risks.

-To learn more about how Kovrr can help your organization comply with these new regulatory requirements, Book a demo with our experts.
+To learn more about how Kovrr can help your organization comply with these new regulatory requirements, book a demo with our experts.